Myth: Dogs are domesticated wolves, so you need to establish yourself as pack leader

 Also, these trainers are basing their philosophy on an archaic understanding of wolf behavior that has been discredited by researchers who study wolves extensively.
 For instance, renowned wolf expert L. David Mech refuted the “alpha” wolf concept.
 When wolves are randomly placed in confinement together, they do fight for resources; however, that happens only when these animals are in a very unnatural environment.
 “Wolves in the wild—the wolves that our dogs descended from—get to the top of their pack merely by maturing, mating, and producing offspring,” says Mech.
 “In fact, leadership roles are simply parental roles.
 The pack is actually a family social structure, a lot like human families.”

 Any training ideology that relies on your being a “pack leader” or an “alpha” instead of a loving parent to your dog is fundamentally flawed from day one.
+If your dog is curious, try giving him one of these puzzle toys.

 Myth: Domination is the only way to get a dog to listen